 If you are planning on breastfeeding, you want to prepare yourself for a great start and not just wing it.

 I spent the six years between 2008 and 2014 either breastfeeding or pregnant.
-After a respite of a couple years, I’ve now been breastfeeding again for more than 15 months.
+After a respite of a couple years, I breasted my son for 22 months.

-From the outside looking in, it might appear that breastfeeding came naturally or easy to me–especially since I’ve been at it for so long.
+From the outside looking in, it might appear that breastfeeding came naturally or easy to me–especially since I breastfed for so long.

 Nothing could be further from the truth.

-In fact, my most recent breastfeeding experience has probably been my most challenging!
+In fact, my most recent breastfeeding experience was probably my most challenging!

 When my son was born, it took me well over six weeks (or longer!) to get into a good breastfeeding routine.
-This took me by surprise because I figured breastfeeding would come naturally to me the fourth time around.
+This surprised me because I figured breastfeeding would come naturally to me the fourth time around.

-Instead, I had to grit my teeth and would sometimes cry every time he breastfed.
+Instead, I had to grit my teeth and would sometimes cry through every feeding.
 My nipples were completely raw and even bleeding those first few weeks.
 I had no idea what I was doing wrong!

 To top it off, he was not gaining weight and would cry incessantly day in and day out–unless I was holding him and nursing him (which hurt!).